msampaio/musicontour/docs/install.rst

 On Linux
 ~~~~~~~~

-To run Villa Lobos Contour Module GUI in Linux you have to open a
+To run |VLCM| GUI in Linux you have to open a
 terminal, change to contour-module directory, and run one of these
 commands::